Kmarspython/Farkle/Update.md

 1/29/2023
 Added a function to find out if the player has farkled or not.
 Added a text object that shows the points gotten on the previous round.
 I am about done.
 I think I will add some comments to code.
 About 2 hours.

+2/1/2023
+Added a bunch of comments and organized the code better.
+1 hour.